Estimated reading time: 5 minutes

 Whether the employee is being insubordinate or displaying negativity toward another employee, the sooner the employee is confronted the more likely it will be that you’ll be able to turn the behavior around.

-5 Steps to Dealing with Negative Employee Behaviors
+5 Steps For Dealing With Employee Behavior Issues

-The employee needs to understand that the behavior they are demonstrating is not appropriate.
+The first step is to simply confront the employee as soon as you are aware of the issue.
+Help the employee understand that the behavior they are demonstrating is not appropriate.

 This should be a face-to-face meeting, in a private location – like the manager’s office.